 If your iron has waxy substances stuck to it, turn the appliance on to its highest setting and run it across a newspaper until the wax disappears.

 Once you learn how to clean an iron, be sure to maintain a regular sanitizing schedule.
-Routine iron cleaning is essential to maintaining crisp clothes.
-In addition, a clean iron will make pressing pants and shirts a lot quicker.
+Make sure you don't overfill the steam reservoir and wipe off the iron after it cools before returning it to storage.
+Routine iron cleaning is essential to maintaining crisply ironed clothes.